 If you have been substituting your full meals with a soda and a sandwich, you need to sit up and read this.
 Fast food, apart from harming your waistline is hugely deficient in iron.
 A diet that doesn’t incorporate leafy greens, meats, eggs, fruits, and vegetables could be sending you an anaemic downward spiral.
 A regular supply of the above items in your food habits will keep your iron levels above the average and ensure high haemoglobin in the blood.

 Are You Absorbing the Iron in Your Diet?

-Heavy periods can lead to severe iron-deficiency anemia in women because of high blood loss.
+Heavy periods can lead to severe iron-deficiency anaemia in women because of high blood loss.
 Women must ensure that they eat and stay healthy to make up for the monthly blood loss.
 Menstruation affects all women, not just those who are in the fertility window.
 Young girls in their attempt to have size zero figures cause irreparable damage to their systems by eating only certain kinds of food and that too in low quantities.
-Parent must get their daughters checked regularly for their hemoglobin levels.
-If you suspect your periods are heavier than usual, consult your gynecologist.
-Apart from, peptic ulcer and colon cancer can also lead to iron-deficiency anemia.
+Parent must get their daughters checked regularly for their haemoglobin levels.
+If you suspect your periods are heavier than usual, consult your gynaecologist.
+Apart from, peptic ulcer and colon cancer can also lead to iron-deficiency anaemia.

 Many times, iron-deficiency anaemia can be because of pregnancy.
 The growing baby puts excessive demands on the mother’s biological system.
 Also, the pregnant woman’s blood volume increases to supply nutrients to the baby.
 Expectant mothers must supplement their diets with an iron capsule apart from eating iron-rich foods and iron-fortified cereal.